lab11/gateway/notes/gateway-data-format.md

 use a standard mapping to understand what the device is and what format the data is in.

+This has been somewhat successful in Bluetooth Classic where devices fulfill standard profiles based on their desired application.
+Many brands of speakers manage to agree on a single "Audio Device" profile and many brands of headset agree on a single "Headset" profile.

 In BLE advertisements, this could be done using the UUID data section.
 After specifying the relevant short UUID, the advertisement could then contain packed data in a standard format.

+The BLE profiles that exist today are insufficient to handle the variety of IoT devices.
+Moreover, existing devices would have to be modified to make their data fit profiles rather than the manufacturer-specific formats implemented today.

 ### Method 2: Make the gateway do it